jacknugent/me/posts/how_to_organize_your_life.md

     The problem was that the long-corridor design made it almost impossible for them to choose whom they bumped into and how often.
 There was no in-between space.
 You were either in your room or out in the public zone of the hallway.

-We've all felt this – the awkward, timeboxed elevator ride, a means of transporation, not socializing.
+We've all felt this – the awkward, timeboxed elevator ride, a means of transporation not for socializing.
 Small-talk at best, assuming no headphones in use, and even then, small-talk about what?
+The end result is recognition, maybe a hello, but nothing more.

+To put it another way, we are not Neighbors, but Tenants.
+Instead of people living next door to other people, we are people occupying land from a landlord.

-In summary – and at the risk of hyperbole – decorating an apartment hallway is a radical reimaging of the built environment, overcoming legal, physical, and cultural hurdles
+So on the surface, hallway decorations are no big deal.
+But taking it apart, it's kind of a miracle.
+Decorating an apartment hallway – at the risk of hyperbole – is a radical reimaging of the built environment, overcoming legal, physical, and cultural hurdles to do so.

 So how did we do it?
 We organized.